 Built in 1857, the Chapel of St Luke stands at the heart of the College estate and is a physical reflection of the school’s Christian heritage.
 Embracing diversity, the College community now includes pupils and staff of many different faiths and beliefs.

 As we look forward to the type of education required to equip pupils for life in the 21st century, the College needs to adapt, expand and meet those needs head-on.
-With this in mind, we plan to begin work on The Mermaid in 2020.
+With this in mind, work begins on The Mermaid in 2020.

-The Mermaid is our ambitious £8.4million centre to transform the educational experience of its pupils, with particular focus on the Sixth Form.
+The Mermaid is our ambitious £9.4million centre to transform the educational experience of its pupils, with particular focus on the Sixth Form.

 Located at the heart of the campus, and spread over 2,000sqm, the new building will equip students with the skills to succeed in the 21st Century.
 The new facility and the additional support it provides will foster a seamless transition into undergraduate life.

 Any Archive enquiries please contact College Archivist Rebecca Jallot firstname.lastname@example.org